06

 Rxy(k) ≈ δ(k) * h(k) = h(k)

-Hence, if we calculate the cross correlation between the MLS signal and the system's output, we'll reach the impulse response.
-As x(k) is a known signal, using the fast Hadamard Transform (FHT), we can easily measure our system's impulse response.
+Thus, if we calculate the cross-correlation between the MLS signal and the system output, we can obtain the impulse response of our linear system (such as our control room).
+Since x(k) is a known signal, using the fast Hadamard transform (FHT), we can quickly and efficiently calculate the impulse response of the system in question.